-- Create your own Apple Watch Shortcuts and pair with your exercise routine
+- Create your own Apple Watch Shortcuts and pair them with your exercise routine

-- Apple watch counting too many flights climbed of steps?
+- Does Apple watch counting too many flights climbed of steps?
 Try these tips!

 - How to use Strava Routes: everything you need to know about the Strava subscription feature